-Oscar Wilde was a well known brilliant Irish writer who still has quite the number of admirers today.
-He was buried in Paris on Père Lachaise Cemetery.
-A huge monument in the form of a winged sphinx on his grave, has had the unique privilege of being adorned with many kisses.
+A huge monument in the form of a winged sphinx is located on his grave and has had the unique privilege of being adorned with many kisses.
 Book lovers and admirers express their love and respect by touching their lips to the monument leaving behind multiple lipstick prints.
-Parisan authorities in 2011 finally decided to build a glass fence around the monument and fans now leave traces on the glass as well as throw flowers and notes over the fence.
+Parisian authorities in 2011, however, decided to build a glass fence around the monument and fans now leave traces on the glass as well as throw flowers and notes over the fence.

 St. Mark’s Square (Venice, Italy)

 The Patriarchal Cathedral Basilica of Saint Mark commonly known as Saint Mark’s Basilica is the cathedral church of the Roman Catholic Archdiocese of Venice, Italy.

 It is Venice’s most famous church and one of the best-known examples of Italo-Byzantine architecture.

 The church is a huge tourist attraction for its opulent design, gold ground mosaics, and its status as a symbol of Venetian wealth and power.
 It is a very beautiful place but has a bit of a negative which are the hundreds of hungry pigeons that fly over the heads of tourists.

 This may not sound so bad because pigeons are beautiful.
 Until they leave their droppings all over the place inclusive of your clothing and body.

 The Market Theater Gum Wall is a brick wall covered in used chewing gum, in an alleyway in downtown Seattle.